cTangonan123/node-express-ejs-with-bootstrap-template/README.md

 # node-express-ejs-with-bootstrap-template
-was difficult finding clear instructions on how to initialize bootstrap as an npm package in accordance with our current classes pre-defined build structure (Node, Express, and EJS as it's view engine).
+Reason for making was it was difficult finding clear instructions on how to initialize bootstrap as an npm package in accordance with our current courses pre-defined build structure (Node, Express, and EJS as it's view engine).
+Opted to build it once then, pull from it for each project using this structure in the future.

 ## if using as a template
 just run `npm install` and should run out the box